TengdaHan/Image-Colorization/README.md

 ## Result

 Some results are displayed here.
-A group of 3 images are put together hozizontally.
+A group of 3 images is put together hozizontally.
 The first column is greyscale image (input); the middle column is the raw image (ground truth); the third column is generated image (output).
-Ideally, third column should looks similar with second column.
+Ideally, third column should look similar with second column.
 All these output images are generated on testing set.

 SC2Replay with 480x480 image size: